ericmoritz/blog/content/books-self-taught-comp-scientists-must-read.md

 problems.
 This modest, but potent book is [The Little Schemer](http://amzn.to/z2FOF7).
-In the world of computer books it's nearly a pamphlet at 195 pages, but just like its language of choice, Scheme, it concise and powerful.
+In the world of computer books it's nearly a pamphlet at 195 pages, but just like its language of choice, Scheme, it is concise and powerful.

 This book is a step-by-step guide on how to think like a computer scientist.
 A step-by-step guide may sound dry and boring but this